jimothyGator/jimothyGator.github.io/source/_posts/2013-06-01-powerpoint-is-real-work.md

 I point this out because what she did next was, honestly, quite geeky.

-The Microsoft store had on display, towards the front of the store, a Windows tablet; I believe it was a Samsung.
+The Microsoft Store had on display, towards the front of the store, a Windows tablet; I believe it was a Samsung.
 This was before the release of Windows 8, so it was Windows 7 running on a touch screen.
 It seemed an odd fit, as the controls controls were not sized with fingers in mind, but it also came with a stylus, so if Windows is your thing, and you want a touch screen, I suppose you could make this work.

 A salesperson in a brightly colored t-shirt with a lanyard around his neck (hmm, I swear I've seen this look before) appoached.
 "May I help you?"

 "Which is better," my better half asks, "this or an iPad?"

-As I mentioned, she already has an iPad, so this can mean only one thing: She's trolling at the Microsoft store.
+As I mentioned, she already has an iPad, so this can mean only one thing: She's trolling at the Microsoft Store.
 Uh oh.

 The salesperson starts his speil, which I honestly didn't pay much attention to, because though I was surprised and somewhat amused by her trolling, I decided it was best I not take a part in it.
 This could only turn into a mall re-enactment of a million pointless Internet arguments, and I was not in the mood.